bhargavi86/hic-timer-repo/README.md

 Prerequisites: Visual Studio 2022

-Clone the repo and pull the latest branch.
+Clone the repo and pull the latest code for both the 'master' and 'main' branches.
+Map the code in 'master' to a folder 'angularapp' in your local git setup.
 Opening Visual Studio 2022, build the project and then click on the 'Start' button.
 The Angular App should open up in a browser window, and you will be able to observe the Timer-Table interaction.

 ## Description